Maximbrg/legalAI/README.md

 2. **Evaluate Classifiers:** Evaluate previously trained classifiers using the script `code/flows/predict_sentence.py`.
 The default configuration file is located at `code/configs/train_sentence_cls.yaml`.

 ### Data
+The sentences were extracted from verdicts received from the Nevo system (https://www.nevo.co.il/).

 The `data/sentence_classification` folder contains the following files: